xueyuanj/human_PBS/README.md

 --> bam.file.names.txt

-### Use featureCounts to get the number of reads of each gene
+### Use featureCounts to get the number of reads for each gene

 ##Run get.counts.sh on cluster

 ##get.counts.sh is a wrapper script which implements get.counts.bash

 $bash get.counts.sh

+--> human.featurecounts.summary.txt

 ##
 ### Use DESeq2 to normalize the count data and get FPKM value